-Since 1943, the Literacy Centers have been transforming generations of K-12 students into effective, independent learners by applying evidence-based instruction tailored to their strengths, needs and ongoing progress.
-The Literacy Centers offer comprehensive literacy and math assessment and intervention services for students in grades K-12 from public, charter or choice schools.
+Since 1943, the Kellner Family Literacy Center has been transforming generations of K-12 students into effective, independent learners by applying evidence-based instruction tailored to their strengths, needs and ongoing progress.
+The Kellner Family Literacy Center offers comprehensive literacy and math assessment and intervention services for students in grades K-12 from public, charter or choice schools.
 Home-schooled children are also eligible for the intervention programs.

 Individualized literacy intervention

 Our literacy program provides explicit and systematic individualized intervention plans developed from evidence-based best practices in reading for phonological awareness, phonics, vocabulary, fluency and comprehension.
 We also provide instruction in spelling, writing and study skills.
 The intervention plan addresses the strengths, needs and interests of each student and is designed to inspire self-confidence, motivation and lifelong learning.

 Our math program provides explicit and systematic individualized instruction in basic math skills and problem solving as well as offering programs for pre-algebra, algebra, geometry and trigonometry.
 As in our literacy program, the math intervention plan addresses the strengths, needs and interests of each student and is designed to inspire self-confidence, motivation and lifelong learning.